-Webinars will be interactive and allow civic scientists to meet other people across the country who are also engaged in learning about perennial crops.
-Researchers will share civic science project results and provide knowledge about the broader context of perennial grain agriculture into which this civic science project fits.
+Webinars are interactive and allow civic scientists to meet other people across the country who are also engaged in learning about perennial crops.
+Researchers share civic science project results and provide knowledge about the broader context of perennial grain agriculture into which this civic science project fits.

-Silphium Research Updates: Wednesday, April 27, 2022 at 7:00 pm CST.
-Return of Results: Tuesday, October 25, 2022 at 7:00 pm CST.
+Return of Results: Tuesday, October 10, 2023 at 7:00 pm CST.